-Regarding reporting duties, the supervisory authority CMVM has made available for public consultation four draft regulations on the implementation of an Electronic One-Stop-Shop (Balcão Único Eletrónico, "BUE"), a new communication channel that aims to be a privileged means of communication with the supervised entities.
-The legal framework for the BUE is expected to be approved by the end of the first half of 2023.
-However, this project also aims to protect and support investors.
+Regarding reporting duties, the CMVM has approved regulations to implement the Electronic One-Stop-Shop (Balcão Único Eletrónico, "BUE"), a new communication channel that aims to be a privileged means of communication with the supervised entities which is now available.

-Finally, it is worth noting the launch of the Investor Portal Platform (Portal do Investidor).
-This will be a new digital area dedicated to current and potential investors.
+Finally, it is worth noting the launch of the Investor Portal Platform (Portal do Investidor), which is new digital area dedicated to current and potential investors.
 It will contain all the essential information needed for them to make informed and safe investments.